oracle-livelabs/developer/orcl-blockchain-platform/2-labs-obp-appbuilder/obp-appbuilder.md

   ![Initialize Token](images/initialize_token_1.png)

-    - Step 2, 3, 4 – Create & Associate Account(Admin User):  This method creates an account for a specified user and token.
+    - Step 2 – Create(Admin User):  This method creates an account for a specified user and token.
 An account must be created for any user who will have tokens at any point.
 Accounts track balances, on-hold balances, and transation history.

   ![Create Accounts](images/create_accounts_1.png)

-    - Copy the account id received when creating the account.
+    - Step 3 – Associate Acoount: Copy the account id  received from Step2 when creating the account in step.
 Substitute the accountid while associating the account as shown.

   ![Initialize Token](images/associate_token.png)

-    - Step 5, 6 – Add Role: This method adds a role to a specified user and token.
+    - Step 4 – Add Role: This method adds a role to a specified user and token.
 This method can be called only by the Token Admin of the chaincode.

   ![Add Role](images/add_role_1.png)

     - Minter Role: mints a quantity of tokens, which are then owned by the caller of the method.

-    - Step 7 – Mint Fiat Token Tokens: This method mints batch of tokens, which are then owned by the caller of the method.
+    - Step 5 – Mint Fiat Token Tokens: This method mints batch of tokens, which are then owned by the caller of the method.
 The caller must have an account and the minter role.

   ![Issue Tokens](images/mint_fiat_token.png)